AtaraxyState/VideoCutter/README.md

 - `VideoCutter.exe` - The main executable
 - All necessary dependencies
 - README and documentation

+### 🔄 **Automated Releases**
+New releases are automatically built and published when version tags are created:
+- Each release includes a portable Windows executable
+- Releases are triggered by pushing tags like `v1.0.0`, `v1.1.0`, etc.
+- GitHub Actions handles building, packaging, and publishing

 ## 🖱️ Windows Context Menu Integration